 During the screening and DNA analysis of evidence it is common to have samples contained in microcentrifuge tubes.
 These include question stains, reference samples, cell pellets being preserved for possible DNA analysis, and extracted DNA.
-In addition, amplified product produced during the polymerase chain reaction process is also maintained for a period of six months.
-Each sample analyzed will be labeled with a unique identifier while it is in the FB unit.
-All microcentrifuge tubes containing question or reference samples, cell pellets, extracted DNA, or amplified DNA will be labeled with the case number and an appropriate sample identifier chosen by the analyst.
+Each sample analyzed within a batch will be labeled with an identifier that will uniquely identify it during its analysis while it is in the FB unit.

 Additional descriptors may be employed to identify particular samples such as "NS" to identify non-sperm fractions of extracts.
 Where possible the sample label will be carried over and used as the CODIS profile identifier.
-Examples follow: